adysson/weirdy/README.md

 ## Compatibility

-Rails: It was tested with Rails 3.2 and 4.0.
+Rails: v0.3.3 was tested with Rails 3.2 and 4.0.
 It should work with >= 3.1.
+Rails: v0.3.4 was tested with Rails 5.1 only.
+It should work with >= 4.0.
 Let me know of any issues.
-DB's: It was tested with: MySql, Postgres, and SQLite